-Space-based Automatic Dependent Surveillance-Broadcast (ADS-B) provides unparalleled 100 percent global surveillance coverage to receive and process ADS-B signals broadcast from aircraft equipped with 1090 MHz ADS-B transponders, which operate on the same frequency as traditional Mode A/C/S transponders, including DO-260, DO-260A and DO-260B (Link Versions 0, 1 and 2, respectively), as well as DO-260B/ED-102A, the current standard.
+Space-based Automatic Dependent Surveillance-Broadcast (ADS-B) provides unparalleled global surveillance coverage to receive and process ADS-B signals broadcast from aircraft equipped with 1090 MHz ADS-B transponders, which operate on the same frequency as traditional Mode A/C/S transponders, including DO-260, DO-260A and DO-260B (Link Versions 0, 1 and 2, respectively), as well as DO-260B/ED-102A, the current standard.

 The Aireon System and Iridium NEXT

 Iridium NEXT is hosting the Aireon system and is the only satellite constellation with the capability and reach to enable global air traffic surveillance due to its orbital configuration.
 This configuration provides complete global coverage, including oceanic and polar regions, without the need for ground stations.
 No other system, existing or planned, enables such an opportunity for aviation stakeholders.

 ADS-B information broadcast from the aircraft will be received by the Harris-built Hosted Payload (AHP), which transfers aircraft data from satellite to satellite down to Aireon’s ground-based Teleport Network (TPN) and Aireon Processing and Distribution (APD) system.
 With the assistance of partner, Harris, the APD decodes and verifies the data, and delivers the data to the appropriate stakeholder facilities that have subscribed to the Aireon service.

 Aireon’s surveillance infrastructure provide ANSPs with information derived from an aircraft’s onboard equipment, sensors and ADS-B transponder, including horizontal position, altitude, velocity, aircraft identification and call sign.
 This data is often combined by the ANSP with ground-based surveillance and flight plan information for integration with ATC systems to provide a single representation of a given aircraft.

 In order to ensure reliable satellite reception, an A1 class transmitter and top mount aircraft antenna (commonly found on most commercial aircraft and private jets), is required due to the space-based nature of Aireon’s receivers.
 Aircraft with a Traffic Alert and Collision Avoidance System (TCAS) to help prevent midair collisions are typically equipped with both top and bottom mount antennas.